Girl Talk (board game)

-Girl Talk is a board game first sold in 1988.
-The game was invented by Catherine Rondeau.
-It was a popular/staple game for teenage girls throughout the 1990s.
-It was similar to the parlour game Truth or Dare.
-Girl Talk was one of a rash of "teenage girl-themed games" that appeared on the market in the 1980s and 1990s in which boys, talking on the phone, dancing, having parties and sleepovers, and other "girl-ish" concerns are central themes.
+Girl Talk, a board game invented by Catherine Rondeau in 1988, became a popular game for teenage girls throughout the 1990s.
+It is similar to the parlour game Truth or Dare and features themes such as boys, talking on the phone, dancing, having parties and sleepovers, and other "girl-ish" concerns for the time.

 Gameplay

 The game comes with an opaque spinner with a hole in it, and multiple exchangeable cardboard circles which can be placed into the spinner.
 The spinner would land on either a question or a "dare".
 Each action (or question) is worth a certain number of points.
 If a player does not perform the action or answer a question they must wear a "zit sticker" for the rest of the game.
 Players may use their points to buy one of four kinds of fortune cards; the first to collect one of all four types is the winner.